spacetelescope/jdaviz/docs/rampviz/index.rst

 Rampviz is a visualization and analysis toolbox for ramp cubes from infrared detectors.
-It is built as part of the
+It is built on top of the
 `glue visualization <https://glueviz.org>`_ tool.
 Rampviz is designed to work with ramp files from the Roman Space Telescope and JWST.